mattyv/FlashRadixTree/README.md

 ### What is a Splay tree?
 Its a self adjusting binary search tree with the additional property that recently accessed elements are quick to access again.
 It does this by rotating the trough through a series of "Zigs", "Zags", and "Zig Zag" rotations to bring the accessed node to the root of the tree during the access.
 This is a very interesting property.
 A good description of this can be found here: https://en.wikipedia.org/wiki/Splay_tree

-It performs basic binary search tree operations such as insertion, look-up and removal in O(log n) amortized time.
+It performs basic binary search tree operations such as insertion, look-up and removal in O(log n) amortised time.
 For many practical purposes, it is the same as the self-balancing binary search tree.
 It was invented by Daniel Sleator and Robert Tarjan in 1985.
-A lot of research has been done into this data structure and to this day it remains a bit of an enigma as to its performance characteristics and temporal locatity benefits.
-But it does seem to work work well in some situatios for non uniform access.
-Particulaly because of the self adjusting property and the temporal locality of the data.
+A lot of research has been done into this data structure and to this day it remains a bit of an enigma as to its performance characteristics and temporal locality benefits.
+But it does seem to work well in some situations for non uniform access.
+Particularly because of the self adjusting property and the temporal locality of the data.

 So in the FlashRadixTree i offer two options.
 To use the use of the Splay tree or the use of the map.
-The Splay tree or map is used to populate the child nodes of reach level of our radixt tree.
+The Splay tree or map is used to populate the child nodes of reach level of our radix tree.
 As for which is better?
 It may depend on your key set, and I leave it to you to test which one works better.

 ## Example Timings (Apple M2 (ARM 64), Somoma 14.3.1 (23D60))
 ... will aim to get some linux test soon.
 Sorry for now we timings can only be done on apple silicon.
 Will add intel soon hopefully.

-Large messages FlashRadixTree perform well aginst unordered_map and map for find() in these tests. (again i encourage your own testing).
+Large messages FlashRadixTree performs well against unordered_map and map for find() in these tests. (again i encourage your own testing).
-I also focus on the top 10% of keys used to find as typiclly you may wan them to be perfomant.
+I also focus on the top 10% of keys used to find as typically you may want them to be performant.
 ```
 size of one line in kilobytes: 1.75781kb
 hash map insert time